 Stay tuned for more info. and keep an eye out via our social media channels for date announcements and monthly menu offerings.

-Let us know if you are interested in joining the next Thali Thursdays Supper Club by emailing us at:
+Let us know if you are interested in joining the next Thali Thursdays "pop-up" dins/supper-club by emailing us at: